nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/app_module.rst

 The application module has an internal state machine with the following states:

 * ``STATE_INIT`` - The initial state of the module.
-* ``STATE_RUNNING`` - The module has receieved its initial configuration from the data module and has started the appropriate timers.
+* ``STATE_RUNNING`` - The module has received its initial configuration from the data module and has started the appropriate timers.

    * ``SUB_STATE_ACTIVE_MODE`` - The application is in the active mode.
 In this state, the module sends out sample requests periodically.
    * ``SUB_STATE_PASSIVE_MODE`` - The application is in the passive mode.
 In this state, the module sends out a sample request upon movement.